sushanth23k/EraserApplication/README.md

 For issues or questions:
 1. Check the troubleshooting section
 2. Review API documentation
-3. Check Groq API status and limits
+3. Check Replicate API status and limits
 4. Open an issue with detailed error logs

 ## Delete the extra files